jordannholmes/FinalProject/README.md

 - Ptychostomum funkii
 - Tetracystis pampae

-These steps can be found within the Command_Scripts file.
+These steps can be found within the Weekly_Command_Scripts file.
 Specifically, the final output can be found within Data_Output/README_Week10_Data.txt.

 ## References
 Bocci, Gionata.
 "TR8: An R Package for Easily Retrieving Plant Species Traits."